aortem/entra-id-dart-auth-sdk/README.md

 ## Enhance with Entra Id Dart Auth SDK

 We hope the Entra Id Dart Auth SDK helps you to efficiently build and scale your server-side applications.
-Join our growing community and start contributing to the ecosystem today!  test
+Join our growing community and start contributing to the ecosystem today!